Coffee: Roast characteristics

 The degree of roast affects coffee flavor and body.
-The color of coffee after brewing is also affected by the degree of roasting.
+The color of the coffee after brewing is also affected by the degree of roasting.
 Darker roasts are generally bolder because they have less fiber content and a more sugary flavor.
 Lighter roasts have a more complex and therefore perceived stronger flavor from aromatic oils and acids otherwise destroyed by longer roasting times.
-Roasting does not alter the amount of caffeine in the bean, but does give less caffeine when the beans are measured by volume because the beans expand during roasting.
+Roasting does not alter the amount of caffeine in the bean but does give less caffeine when the beans are measured by volume because the beans expand during roasting.
 A small amount of chaff is produced during roasting from the skin left on the seed after processing.
 Chaff is usually removed from the seeds by air movement, though a small amount is added to dark roast coffees to soak up oils on the seeds.

 Decaffeination

 Decaffeination of coffee seeds is done while the seeds are still green.
-Many methods can remove caffeine from coffee, but all involve either soaking the green seeds in hot water (often called the "Swiss water process") or steaming them, then using a solvent to dissolve caffeine-containing oils.
+Many methods can remove caffeine from coffee, but all involve either soaking the green seeds in hot water (often called the "Swiss water process") or steaming them, then using a solvent to dissolve the caffeine-containing oils.
 Decaffeination is often done by processing companies, and the extracted caffeine is usually sold to the pharmaceutical industry.